Bee Buzz Box August 2024 Mite Bee Part VA –The Varroa Suggestion Box: Setting the Scene

 But far from these resistant bees being the solution to Varroa – a return to the good ‘ole days of beekeeping – we discover that they tend to fall victim to the mite when translocated to Varroa disaster zones, especially, but not only, as they outcross.

-With this sobering state of affairs, let’s raid The Varroa Suggestion Box to discover what practical measures might be implemented to tame the dame.
+With this sobering state of affairs, let’s look inside The Varroa Suggestion Box to discover what practical measures might be implemented to tame the dame.
 We identify five options for mite management:

 • a leave alone strategy;